Pacific Southwest, Region 9: Superfund

 Don Tibbals – In 1982, local citizens Don and Joy Tibbals purchased the Mine property from ARC.
 Mr. Tibbals conducted some mining operations and leased portions of the property until 1988.
 Mr. Tibbals also developed a series of residential parcels toward the exterior of the site, known as Weed Heights.

 Arimetco – Arimetco, also known as Arizona Metals Company, based out of Tucson, AZ, purchased the property from Tibbals in 1988.
 Arimetco built additional facilities and operated at the mine until 2000 after filing for bankruptcy in 1997.
-Assets owned by Arimetco are currently being managed by the bankruptcy court.
+Assets owned by Arimetco were purchased by Singatse Peak Services in 2011 from the bankruptcy court.

 Unison Transformer Services – Unison Transformers leased a portion of the property from Arimetco and operated for a few years in the 1990s to collect, crack and recycle transformers.
 Its operation left a discrete area contaminated with polychlorinated biphenyls (PCBs).